JosiahAlm/UserPhys/README.md

 From what ive seen many individuals in the field seem to have a tunnel vision focus on UM->KM communication, innovating new methods for this purpose.
 While these techniques can make tracking of execution challenging, there's an overlooked vulnerability inherent to manually mapping a driver.
 Specifically, the driver and any hook handlers (if one chooses that method of UM->KM communication) now reside in unsigned kernel memory.
 To the best of my knowledge, this is an anomaly that shouldn't occur under normal circumstances and can be flagged by a kernel level anti-virus very rather easily.
 What i did notice while not quite as hard to track a simler technique to what this project displays is often employed to call kernel functions.
 However, it's not fully capitalized upon in the manner it potentially could be.
 As highlighted in **Understanding Initial Function Execution**, the use of syscalls for kernel function execution is prevalent yet the chosen method for many, specifically **mov RAX, AddressOfFunction; jmp RAX** or any other patching within the .text section of any driver can be easily flagged by kernel-level anti-viruses by simply comparing the .text section loaded in kernel memory to its counterpart on disk.
 Given that this section only has Read and Execute page protection, it remains immutable, making any deviations a clear red flag.

+# Credits
+Credits to https://github.com/waryas for his amazing work https://github.com/waryas/UMPMLib/blob/9da1806e3ae3ab9778ce4df886a04ff33ade6c17/MemoryOperationSample/PMemHelper.h#L258
+Credits to the people at vergiliusproject.com for structs and offsets used in this project